richonguzman/LoRa_APRS_iGate/README.md

 ____________________________________________________
 ## Timeline (Versions):

+- 2024.01.19 TextSerialOutputForApp added to get text from Serial-Output over USB into PC for PinPoint App (https://www.pinpointaprs.com) and APRSIS32 App (http://aprsisce.wikidot.com)
 - 2024.01.12 Added iGate Mode to also repeat packets (like a iGate+DigiRepeater) in stationMode 2 and 5.
 - 2024.01.11 Added iGate Mode to enable APRS-IS and LoRa beacon report at the same time.
 - 2024.01.05 Added support for Lilygo TTGO T-Beam V1, V1.2, V1 + SX1268, V1.2 + SX1262.